 Hackney Church is a dynamic, fast-growing church in East London.
 The ways in which they support their community and foster creativity are as diverse as the community itself – from operating one of London’s busiest knife bins to providing over 100,000 meals across East London this year alone.

-To coincide with the completion of a multi-million pound restoration, we worked with Hackney Church to design a new identity that could flex across the breadth of their activities.
-From formal and often sobering occasions, to joyous celebrations.
+To coincide with the completion of St John at Hackney’s restoration, we worked with the church to design a new identity that could flex across the breadth of their activities.
+From formal and often sobering occasions to joyous celebrations.

 First we designed a core symbol, taking inspiration from the building’s large stained-glass windows.
 But they’re not only a church – they’re also a gig venue, brewery, charity & apiary.
 So we also developed a series of symbols to introduce each area of work.